-Emergency Assistance (EA)
+Emergency Assistance (EA).

-FUM originally came into existence in 1974 to address the needs of people suffering in crisis situations throughout the county.
-Starting from a basement, this program grew into a powerful grass roots program that touches thousands of lives.
-Now the program houses a food pantry, clothing closet, and limited financial assistance for families and individuals in crisis situations.
-This is made possible by community partners who donate non-perishable food items, new & lightly used clothing, household goods, and money.
-For the past fiscal year 2012/2013 we served more than 6,000 family members, and over 360 homeless clients.
-It is simply amazing what a bag of food, clothing, and a few dollars can do to change someone’s life story!
+FUM came into existence in 1974 to address the widespread needs of people suffering in crisis situations throughout the county.
+Starting from a basement, this program grew into an effective grass roots operation that touches thousands of lives.
+Now the program houses a food pantry, clothing closet, and a financial assistance service for families and individuals in crisis.
+All of this is made possible by community partners who donate non-perishable food items, new & lightly used clothing, hygiene items, household goods, and money.
+In fiscal year 2014-15, we served more than 8,000 people, over 500 homeless, and 632 military-affiliated lives.
+“It is simply amazing what a bag of groceries, clothing, or a few dollars can do to transform a life story!”

-Adult Literacy Program (ALP)
+Adult Literacy Program (ALP).

-Find-A-Friend Program (FAF)
+Find-A-Friend Program (FAF).

-** In the 2012-2013 Fiscal Year 87% of our spending went directly into program delivery!
+** In the 2012 and 2013 Fiscal Years 87% of our spending went directly into program delivery!

-**We transform lives daily at no cost to 100% of our clients
+*We transform lives daily at no cost to 100% of our clients.